Norbert515/flutter_ide/README.md

 ### Creating a new property

 1. Creating the property class and updating the converter
-2. Implementing the changer and returning it in the propertyBloc
+2. Implementing the changer and returning it in the property_editor.dart widget

 ### Creating a new widget